nemethviktor/GeoTagNinja/readme.md

 ## Download & Install (Windows 7+ x64 only)

 - Download the .msi file from [Releases (latest)](https://github.com/nemethviktor/GeoTagNinja/releases/latest) - Click on Assets if they are not showing.
-[There are now Development and Prod releases, both should be stable but if you'd like to be on the safer side, pick the prod updates.]
 - As of `Build 8371 [20221202]` I've removed the built-in webView2 installer because it was more of a pain in the backside than benefit.
 If the app breaks complaining about the lack of webView2, it's available [here](https://go.microsoft.com/fwlink/p/?LinkId=2124703)
 - The app is unsigned.
 This is because a certificate costs in the vicinity of £250 per year but the app is free, and I don't particularly feel like splurging out on this at the moment.
 	- Due to the lack of a signed certificate, when installing SmartScreen will complain that the app is unsafe.
 SmartScreen is meant to be called StupidScreen but MS made a typo there.